Q. How can I learn more about the LBJ School and/or arrange a campus visit?

 You must take the GRE.
 No substitutions are accepted.
 The University of Texas institution code for submitting your score is 6882.

 Q. When should I take the GRE?
 How can I be sure you receive my GRE scores on time?

 It takes approximately two weeks for the computer-based GRE scores to arrive at the University's Graduate and International Admissions Center.
-To meet the January 5 deadline, you should take the computer-based GRE before December 15.
+To meet the January 5 deadline, you should take the computer-based GRE before December 1 if at all possible.

 Q. Can I submit GRE and/or TOEFL scores that are several years old?

 GRE scores can be no more than five years old at the time of submission.
 TOEFL scores can be no more than two years old at the time of submission.
 If your scores do not meet this required timeline, you must retest and submit current scores.

 Q. What is the best way to submit my letters of recommendation?
 Do you accept electronic letters of recommendation?